12 Ski Towns That Are Just as Cool to Visit in the Summertime

-5. Woodstock, Vermont: While the name of this town immediately conjures images of its famous music festival decades ago, the present-day incarnation of Woodstock is more charmingly quaint than debauched.
+5. Woodstock, Vermont: While its name immediately conjures images of New York state’s famous music festival, this Vermont town is more charmingly quaint than debauched.
 In fact, Woodstock is nearly the platonic ideal of small-town New England: In December, the Christmas lights are something straight out of a Gilmore Girls episode.
 Book a trip this summer to explore the Green Mountains in full bloom.

 6.Sugarloaf, Maine: Though this Carrabassett Valley resort is best-known for its winter festivities, Sugarloaf’s Summer Après Series — featuring live music and local brewers — is just as intoxicating as a hot toddy after a day on the slopes.
 Afterward, head to Maine Huts and Trails in nearby Kingfield to experience the rarest of all luxuries: a complete digital detox.
 The lack of screens and WiFi forces you to become fully immersed in the gorgeous backcountry of western Maine.
 Capitalize on all that free time not wasted refreshing your feed by hiking the Appalachian Trail and canoeing on Flagstaff Lake (don’t worry, you can Instagram everything once you get home).
 Your detox doesn’t have to extend to alcohol, of course, so reserve a spot at the Brews & Views pairing dinner if you’re visiting in July.
 Drink in the scenery and toast to the way life should be.